 Open Access logo originally created by the Public Library of Science (PLoS)

-Titel: Comparing encoding mechanisms in realistic virtual reality and conventional 2D laboratory settings: Event-related potentials in a repetition suppression paradigm
+Title: Comparing encoding mechanisms in realistic virtual reality and conventional 2D laboratory settings: Event-related potentials in a repetition suppression paradigm

-Autor(en): Johnsdorf, Marike
+Authors: Johnsdorf, Marike

 Kisker, Joanna